 The owner of Azure subscription.
 All key access and management is governed within your Azure Tenant.
 No third party has access to your keys, not even us.
 During deployment, Active Cypher creates a secured Private Cloud.
 We only track the number of keys licensed to the client.
 Once the installation completes, we have no other access or connection to the client’s cloud.

 Simply put, the keys cannot be “stolen”.
-More specifically, Active Cypher decryption requires several verification and validation processes be performed prior to usage of the keys.
+More specifically, Active Cypher decryption requires several verifications and validation processes to be performed prior to the usage of the keys.

-Phishing attacks, in which a victim receives a legitimate looking email that tricks them to click a malicious link or open an infected attachment, are often used with disastrous success to spreading ransomware.
+Phishing attacks, in which a victim receives a legitimate-looking email that tricks them to click a malicious link or open an infected attachment, are often used with disastrous success in spreading ransomware.

 While many corporations and organizations have instituted countless hours of cybersecurity training, cybercriminals are often devising new manners to inject ransomware into networks.
 Training unfortunately only goes so far.
 In fact, a test of 1000 CIOs revealed, 32% clicked on a potentially malicious link.
 The lapse of a single user can put an entire company at risk.

-Conventional anti-virus software which look for previously classified types of ransomware cannot keep up with today’s ever-evolving threats.
-Ransom Data Guard’s AI stands ahead of the pack, detecting ransomware attacks based on suspicious activities, preventing the malware from taking any malicious action, and automatically deleting it.
+Conventional anti-virus software which looks for previously classified types of ransomware cannot keep up with today’s ever-evolving threats.
+Data Guard’s AI stands ahead of the pack, detecting ransomware attacks based on suspicious activities, preventing the malware from taking any malicious action, and automatically deleting it.